-- where a husband and wife own the entire ordinary share capital of a company jointly and equally, they are each treated as holding 50% of the shares and 50% of the voting rights, so both will meet the 5% holding and voting requirements for Entrepreneurs’ Relief
+- where a husband and wife own the entire ordinary share capital of a company jointly and equally, they’re each treated as holding 50% of the shares and 50% of the voting rights, so both will meet the 5% holding and voting requirements for Entrepreneurs’ Relief

-- where a husband and wife own 9% of the ordinary share capital of a company jointly and equally, they are each treated as holding 4.5% of the shares and 4.5% of the voting rights, so neither will meet the 5% holding and voting requirement for Entrepreneurs’ Relief
+- where a husband and wife own 9% of the ordinary share capital of a company jointly and equally, they’re each treated as holding 4.5% of the shares and 4.5% of the voting rights, so neither will meet the 5% holding and voting requirement for Entrepreneurs’ Relief

 Reorganisations and exchanges

 You must make this election in writing to HMRC by the first anniversary of the 31 January following the end of the tax year in which the qualifying disposal takes place.
-So for the tax year 2015 to 2016 (ending on 5 April 2016), you must make an election by 31 January 2018.
-You can consult the HMRC Capital Gains Manual which contains a specific section (CG64155) that explains this in more detail.
+So for the tax year 2016 to 2017 (ending on 5 April 2017), you must make an election by 31 January 2019.
+You can consult the HMRC Capital Gains Tax Manual which contains a specific section (CG64155) that explains this in more detail.

-The Capital Gains Tax rate(s) on a gain you made on a disposal before 3 December 2014, including gains which have been reduced by 4/9 for Entrepreneurs’ Relief, where the charge on that gain has been deferred to 2015 to 2016 will be the rates(s) at the time the deferral ends and the gain becomes liable to tax.
-Gains on disposals before 23 June 2010 which are deferred until 23 June 2010 or later will therefore be liable to Capital Gains Tax at the 18% or 28% rates, in the same way as gains arising on disposals on or after that date.
+The Capital Gains Tax rate(s) on a gain you made on a disposal before 3 December 2014, including gains which have been reduced by 4/9 for Entrepreneurs’ Relief, where the charge on that gain has been deferred to 2016 to 2017 will be the rates(s) at the time the deferral ends and the gain becomes liable to tax.
+Gains on disposals before 23 June 2010 which are deferred until 23 June 2010 or later will therefore be liable to Capital Gains Tax at the 18% or 28% rates (10% or 20% on or after 6 April 2016), in the same way as gains arising on disposals on or after that date.

-Where you have exchanged shares or securities in a company for qualifying corporate bonds (QCBs) and you’ve calculated a gain that would have arisen at the time of the exchange, or a gain arising to you on disposal of an asset has been reinvested in shares qualifying for relief under the Enterprise Investment Scheme (‘EIS shares’) or for Social Investment Tax Relief (SITR), Entrepreneurs’ Relief may still be due on any gain attached to the original shares.
-However the way in which Entrepreneurs’ Relief applies to such gain has changed with effect from 23 June 2010.
-You can consult the HMRC Capital Gains Manual which contains specific sections (CG64135 and CG64155 to CG64171) that explains this in more detail.
+Where you’ve exchanged shares or securities in a company for Qualifying Corporate Bonds and you’ve calculated a gain that would have arisen at the time of the exchange, or a gain arising to you on disposal of an asset has been reinvested in shares qualifying for relief under the Enterprise Investment Scheme (‘EIS shares’) or for Social Investment Tax Relief (SITR), Entrepreneurs’ Relief may still be due on any gain attached to the original shares.
+However, the way in which Entrepreneurs’ Relief applies to such gain has changed with effect from 23 June 2010.
+You can consult the HMRC Capital Gains Tax Manual which contains specific sections (CG64135 and CG64155 to CG64171) that explains this in more detail.